Board of Directors

 Dr. Martina Jelley

 Dr. Martina Jelley is a Professor of Internal Medicine and the Julian Rothbaum Chair for Community Health Research at the OU College of Medicine Tulsa.
-She also serves as Assistant Dean of Community Research.
+She also serves as Assistant Dean of Clinical Research.
 Her interests include intimate partner violence, adverse childhood experiences and their effects on adult health outcomes.
 She is working with a multi-disciplinary team, using simulation, to help trainees in health programs improve skills in counseling adults with childhood trauma.
 She is a board member of the Academy of Violence and Abuse and co-founder of the Trauma-Informed Healthcare Education and Research Collaborative.

 Amanda Johnson